Digital marketing: History

-when the proliferation of devices' capable of accessing digital media led to sudden growth.
+when the proliferation of devices capable of accessing digital media led to sudden growth.
 Statistics produced in 2012 and 2013 showed that digital marketing was still growing.

-With the development of social media in the 2000s, such as LinkedIn, Facebook, YouTube and Twitter, consumers became highly dependent on digital electronics in daily lives.
-Therefore, they expected a seamless user experience across different channels for searching product's information.
-The change of customer behavior improved the diversification of marketing technology.
+With the development of social media in the 2000s, such as LinkedIn, Facebook, YouTube, and Twitter, consumers became highly dependent on digital electronics in their daily lives.
+Therefore, they expected a seamless user experience across different channels for searching product information.
+The change in customer behavior improved the diversification of marketing technology.

-Digital marketing is also referred to as 'online marketing', 'internet marketing' or 'web marketing'.
-The term digital marketing has grown in popularity over time.
-In the USA online marketing is still a popular term.
-In Italy, digital marketing is referred to as web marketing.
-Worldwide digital marketing has become the most common term, especially after the year 2013.

-Digital media growth was estimated at 4.5 trillion online ads served annually with digital media spend at 48% growth in 2010.
-An increasing portion of advertising stems from businesses employing Online Behavioural Advertising (OBA) to tailor advertising for internet users, but OBA raises concern of consumer privacy and data protection.
+Digital media growth was estimated at 4.5 trillion online ads served annually with digital media spending at 48% growth in 2010.
+An increasing portion of advertising stems from businesses employing Online Behavioural Advertising (OBA) to tailor advertising for internet users, but OBA raises concerns about consumer privacy and data protection.

-New non-linear marketing approach
+Non-linear marketing approach

-Nonlinear marketing, a type of interactive marketing, is a long-term marketing approach which builds on businesses collecting information about an Internet user's online activities and trying to be visible in multiple areas.
+Nonlinear marketing, a type of interactive marketing, is a long-term marketing approach that builds on businesses collecting information about an Internet user's online activities and trying to be visible in multiple areas.

 Unlike traditional marketing techniques, which involve direct, one-way messaging to consumers (via print, television, and radio advertising), nonlinear digital marketing strategies are centered on reaching prospective customers across multiple online channels.

 Combined with higher consumer knowledge and the demand for more sophisticated consumer offerings, this change has forced many businesses to rethink their outreach strategy and adopt or incorporate omnichannel, nonlinear marketing techniques to maintain sufficient brand exposure, engagement, and reach.

-Nonlinear marketing strategies involve efforts to adapt the advertising to different platforms, and to tailor the advertising to different individual buyers rather than a large coherent audience.
+Nonlinear marketing strategies involve efforts to adapt the advertising to different platforms and to tailor the advertising to different individual buyers rather than a large coherent audience.